GracieZh/FlightTrack/README.md

 - Set up ssh on your laptop/pc (or download a zip)

 ### PostgreSQL DB Setup and Backend Configuration
-Make sure you have the correction database information in lines 11-15 of the `backend/bk.py` script to match what you have on your device.
+Make sure you have the correct database information in lines 11-15 of the `backend/bk.py` script to match what you have on your device.
 As of now, use the script below to set up your local database.
-Open you psql shell and enter your psql credentials and type the following:
+Open you Psql shell and enter your psql credentials.
+Then, type the following:

 ```sql
 CREATE DATABASE appdb;